Gateway to student financial aid

 When and how to file

 Students can file the FAFSA beginning Jan.
-1; they should file it as soon as possible.
+1.

-Assure families that it is acceptable to use estimated income and other figures on the FAFSA.
-Tell parents not to wait until they prepare their final tax forms; use pay stubs and other records to complete the document, preferably by early February.
+Assure families that it is acceptable to use estimated income and other estimated figures on the FAFSA, using pay stubs and other records to complete the document.
 They will be able to change information later.

-The FAFSA can be filed on paper or electronically at the FSA website's FAFSA page.
+The FAFSA can be filed electronically at the FSA website's FAFSA page.
 Urge students to file electronically.
-This method is fastest and has the advantage of online prompts that help families avoid mistakes.
+This method is fastest and has the advantage of online prompts to help families avoid mistakes.
+Paper and PDF applications are also available.

 Students who plan to file online need a PIN — a personal identification number — before they can fill out the form.
 They should apply for a PIN in November or December at the Department of Education's PIN website.